MerinArangassery/applitools-vansah-java-integration/README.md

 ## Implementation
 To enable Vansah Integration in Applitools project, follow these steps:

-1. Make sure you have mentioned all your Maven and TestNG dependencies in the pom.xml file.
+1. Make sure you have mentioned all your Maven and TestNG dependencies in the [pom.xml](https://github.com/testpointcorp/applitools-vansah-java-integration/blob/main/pom.xml)

 	   <dependencies>
 		<dependency>